MaterializeInc/materialize/doc/user/content/overview/what-is-materialize.md

 Using these sources, you can define "views".
 Views represent those queries to which you continually want an up-to-date answer.
-Your view definitions are transformed by our query engine to create Differential dataflows.
+Your view definitions are transformed by our query engine to create [Differential dataflows](https://github.com/frankmcsherry/differential-dataflow).

-Like we mentioned above, a dataflow is a set of connected operators that each both consume and produce streams of data, creating a network of computation that can respond to streams of input data that sources supply.
+A dataflow is a set of connected operators that each both consume and produce streams of data, creating a network of computation that can respond to streams of input data from sources.
 Differential dataflows are special, though, in that they can easily perform incremental updates at each step of the dataflow.

-As data streams in from your sources, your dataflows determine which data are relevant and update their result sets only if it needs to, e.g. there are new rows or values they care about have changed.
+As data streams in from your sources, your dataflows determine which data is relevant and update their result sets only if they need to, for example, when there are new rows or the values used in dataflow computations have changed.

 When you query one of your views, Materialize can simply return the dataflow's result set from memory, which should always be faster than computing the answer from scratch.

-## Materialize vs. Other Methodologies
+## Materialize vs. other methodologies

 ### Batch processing